 15. West Cliff Drive and Natural Bridges State Bridge in Santa Cruz – Oh nature!

-While walking the path I stop often to take in the refreshing views of the Pacific.
-Soak up the sun and do some people watching before heading to the Natural Bridges State beach.
+While walking the path I often stop to take in the refreshing views of the Pacific.
+Soak up the sun and do some people-watching before heading to the Natural Bridges State Beach.

 This park and beach is an excellent vantage point for viewing shorebirds, migrating whales, as well as seals and Sea otters playing offshore.

-Further along the beach, public access tidepools offer a glimpse into life beneath the sea while low tides reveal sea stars, shore crabs, sea anemones, and other colorful ocean life.
+Further along the beach, public access tidepools offer a glimpse into life beneath the sea, while low tides reveal sea stars, shore crabs, sea anemones, and other colorful ocean life.

 The park also includes a large area of coastal scrub and grasslands, with bright native wildflowers in the spring.

 Tip: Visit Natural Bridges Monarch Trail from late October and all of November to go for a walk and observe the monarch butterflies which flock here in late autumn and stay here throughout the winter months.